Africa Development Promise – Rwanda – current 2017 partner

 The Cambodian Arts & Scholarship Foundation is committed to improving the lives of children through education, and focuses on poor, at-risk Cambodian girls who, for a number of reasons, are denied equal access to schooling.
 CASF works closely with local communities to identify potential students; provides the financial (direct cash scholarships), emotional, and medical support necessary for them to attend school; and sustains this support for as long as the child wants to learn.
 CASF started with three girls in primary school in 2001.
 Since then, they have graduated fifty students from university and a number have gone on to graduate degrees.

 With support from the Arthur B. Schultz Foundation, CASF will expand its program in 2015-2016, providing scholarships to twenty additional high school students and five additional university students.
+While ABSF no longer funds project in Cambodia, we do highly recommend this organization.

 Global Mobility – West Bank, Palestine